octopus-network/octopus-docs/src/maintain/validator-deploy.md

 Go to the Octopus Apps ([Mainnet](https://mainnet.oct.network) and [Testnet](https://testnet.oct.network)), select `Appchains` Tab ->  the corresponding appchain, follow the steps to deploy:

-1. Click `Validator Panel`, in the pop-up window, enter your `AWS Access Key` and click `Enter`;
+1. Go to **My Node** panel, click `Deploy Node(Auto Deploy)`, in the pop-up window, enter your `AWS Access Key` and click `Enter`;

 ![deploy login](../maintain/validator_deploy_login.jpg)

-2. Click `Deploy Node`, select `Base Image` with the right image for the appchain and click `Deploy`;

-**Note**: The following picture is the appchain Barnacle as an example.

 ![deploy node](../maintain/validator_deploy_node.jpg)

-4. After deployment initialization, click `Apply`, and then in the pop-up window, enter your `AWS Access Secret` and confirm;
+2. After deployment initialization, click `Apply`, and then in the pop-up window, enter your `AWS Access Secret` and confirm;

 ![deploy apply](../maintain/validator_deploy_apply.jpg)

 **Note**: `AWS Access Secret` will only be used for this deployment and wouldn't be stored anywhere.

-5. The deployment process lasts about 3-5 minutes, and then refresh the page to check the status, the successful deployment is as shown in the figure below.
+3. The deployment process lasts about 3-5 minutes, and then refresh the page to check the status, the successful deployment is as shown in the figure below.
 Record the login information of the instance and click the `RSA` to download the ssh key file.

 ![deploy success](../maintain/validator_deploy_success.jpg)